-This lamb biryani is the epitome of Awadhi cuisine from Lucknow.
+This lamb biryani is one of the best examples of Awadhi cuisine from Lucknow.
 Lucknavi biryani has wonderfully complex flavours and can be a work of art when presented well.
 My favourite Indian dish, by a long way.

-Were I a condemned man, and offered my last meal, this would be my choice.
+Was I a condemned man and offered my last meal, this would be my choice.
 When we have birthdays at home this is the dish of preference.
 Although, in recent times, the Lucknow leg of lamb is coming closer.

 Biryani is just wonderful.
 It is not stir-fried rice with a few bits of meat added late, typical of that sold as biryani by curry houses.
 Getting biryani right is an art, a science and a food lover’s dream.

 Biryani was popular in the kitchens of the Mughal Emperors who ruled between the early 16th century CE to the early 18th century and it remains a much-loved dish in India today.
 The recipe was spread across India by merchants and other travellers many centuries ago, which is why there are so many regional variants of this dish.

 This is not the easiest dish in this cookbook.
 If you are cooking Indian food for the first time, this recipe is not a good choice.
 It is complicated, and there are several things happening at once.

 For a novice with this cuisine add at least one hour to the cooking time to allow you to do one thing at a time.
 The rice will wait whilst you cook the lamb.
 Pre-prepare the eggs and the garnish.
 If you are experienced at this cuisine, then it is not too hard.
 Chopping and preparing before you start cooking is advised.